dtim-upc/ODIN/README.md

 ### Configuration <a name="configuration"></a>

-After following the previous steps [Prerequisites](#prerequisites) and [Installation](#installation).
 Lets ensemble everything to be able to compile and make ODIN run.

 #### Backend <a name="backend-configuration"></a>